 AgWorkers Insurance will reimburse you for the cost of a rental car up to a certain amount after a covered accident.

 Texas is among one of the most expensive states in the country.
-A 2016 study by the Insurance Information Institute named Texas the 13th most expensive state, with drivers spending an average of $1,008.91 on car insurance for the year.
+A 2021 report issued by the National Association of Insurance Commissioners (NAIC) found that drivers in 2017 paid an average total premium of $1,372.25 on car insurance for the year.
 This made Texas the 11th most expensive state.

 - Anti-theft devices